 Day 6 Vilamoura

-Spend a day at leisure in Vilamoura and experience the Algarve’s most prestigious resort, or take an optional excursion to Tavira and Ria Formosa.
+A free day in Vilamoura to experience the Algarve’s most prestigious resort, or take an optional excursion to Tavira and Ria Formosa.
 This full day excursion starts at Olhão, the large fishing port full of Moorish character, before heading to Tavira, which has more than 20 of the Algarve’s finest churches including the magnificent 16th century Igreja da Misericórdia.
 Then a ferry ride takes you to Tavira Island for a typical lunch before a boat cruise along the amazing islands of Ria Formosa; considered a natural wonder, this important bird reserve is also home of endangered chameleons and seahorses.

 Day 7 Vilamoura